 Another aspect of the current Federal estate tax rules is the "step-up" (or "step-down") in basis.
 The basis is the value of an asset used to calculate capital gains.
 If the sale price of the asset is greater than its basis, capital gains tax must be paid.
 The basis of an inherited asset is the value of the asset on the date of the decedent's death.
 This is one reason it pays to be careful about making gifts of assets other than cash, particularly as one ages.
 Consider a home purchased decades ago for $100,000.00 and now worth $1,000,000.00.
 That home, gifted during life, will retain its tax basis of $100,000.00, whereas the same home inherited after death will "step-up" in basis to $1,000,000.00.
 Bear in mind, however that it is also possible to have a “step-down” in basis if an asset has lost value.
 This is a very simplified explanation of this rule, so please be sure to consult a tax professional before making any decision based on this rule.

-Currently, Virginia has no separate estate or inheritance tax.
-However, many other states have both estate and inheritance taxes.
-For individuals dying a resident of Virginia, but owning real property in another state, the estate could be subjected to an estate or inheritance tax in the state in which the property is located.
+Virginia does not currently have a separate estate tax or inheritance tax.
+Many other states do, however, have either an estate tax (a tax levied on the decedent's assets and payable by the estate), an inheritance tax (a tax levied on a person inheriting assets and paid by that person), or both.
+If a resident of Virginia dies owning real property in another state, some or all of the assets of the estate could be subject to an estate or inheritance tax in the state in which the real property is held.